w3c/webextensions/proposals/multiple_user_script_worlds.md

 +     */
 +    worldId?: string;
    }

+   ...

++   /**
++    * Removes the configuration for a given world.
++    */
++   export function removeWorld(worldId: string): Promise<void>;
++
++   /**
++    * Returns a promise that resolves to an array of the the configurations
++    * for all user script worlds.
++    */
++   export function getWorldConfigurations(): Promise<WorldProperties[]>;
  }
 ```

 Note that the signatures of the related functions, including `configureWorld()`,
 `register()`, and others are left unchanged.

-When the developer specifies a `worldId` in either the `WorldProperties` or
+When the developer specifies a `RegisteredUserScript`, the browser will use a
-a `RegisteredUserScript`, the browser will create a separate user script world
+separate user script world when injecting the scripts into a document.
+If
-for those cases.
-If `worldId` is omitted, the default user script world will
+`worldId` is omitted, the default user script world will be used.

-be used.
+Worlds may be configured via `userScripts.configureWorld()` by indicating the
+given `worldId`.
+User scripts injected into a world with the given `worldId`
+will have the associated properties from the world configuration.
+If a world
+does not have a corresponding configuration, it uses the default user script
+world properties.

+World configurations can be removed via the new `userScripts.removeWorld()`
+method.

 Additionally, `runtime.Port` and `runtime.MessageSender` will each be extended
 with a new, optional `userScriptWorldId` property that will be populated in the